 However, this is what makes science so energizing.
 Real scientists, who do real work with viruses and who actually have an education in real biomedical sciences, are actually trying to discover a flu vaccine that works better against all types of flu, mainly by trying to uncover the common antigen.
 This is hard work, not in the purview of pontificating fake-scientists who think that cherry-picking data and publishing it, makes them knowledgeable.

-But despite credentials that are worthy of being considered one of the top scientists on the planet, Offit is vilified and despised by the antivaccine lunatic fringe.
+But despite credentials that are worthy of being considered one of the top scientists on the planet, Offit is vilified, hated and despised by the antivaccine cult.
 It’s hard to determine the particular reason for this hatred, except that he invented a vaccine, which saved those half a million lives every year, so obviously (to the lunatic fringe) he is completely corrupted by Big Pharma.
-Instead of seeing the Appeal to Authority fallacies they have with their non-scientists inventing garbage science about vaccines, the vaccine deniers jump all over the Argumentum Ad Hominem to attack Offit.
+Instead of seeing the Appeal to Authority fallacies they have with their non-scientists inventing garbage science about vaccines, the vaccine deniers jump all over the argumentum ad hominem to attack Offit.
 Laughable and pathetic.

 Here’s the point: we have evidence that supports the effectiveness and safety of vaccines, almost all vaccines.
 The evidence is based on clinical trials that are large, well-controlled, and published in peer-reviewed journals.
 They have been included in well-written systematic reviews.
 These studies have also been published in important peer-reviewed journals.